mdsimon2/RPi-CamillaDSP/README.md

 ### MOTU Ultralite Mk5

-This DAC requires a small amount of setup, either while connected to a Mac / PC or remotely via nginx.
+This DAC requires some configuration prior to use, either while connected to a Mac / PC or connected to the RPi and managed remotely via nginx.

 #### nginx